- About NCAR

-For Staff
+- For Staff

 James (Jim) Hurrell was named NCAR’s new director September 1, 2013.
 Jim previously served as the Director of the NCAR Earth System Laboratory (NESL), as well as a Senior Scientist in NESL's Climate and Global Dynamics Division (CGD).
-Jim is the former Chief Scientist of Community Climate Projects in the Climate and Global Dynamics Division (CGD), the former Director of CGD, and he currently Co-Chair of the World Climate Research Programme Project on Climate Variability and Predictability.
+Jim is the former Chief Scientist of Community Climate Projects in the Climate and Global Dynamics Division (CGD), the former Director of CGD, and the current Co-Chair of the World Climate Research Programme Project on Climate Variability and Predictability.
 Jim's research has centered on empirical and modeling studies and diagnostic analyses to better understand climate, climate variability and climate change.
 He has authored more than 85 peer-reviewed journal articles and book chapters and has given more than 130 professional invited and keynote talks.
 He is a Highly Cited Researcher (Thomson-ISI), a Fellow of the American Geophysical Union (AGU), the American Meteorological Society (AMS), and the Royal Meteorological Society (RMetS).
 Jim is the recipient of the AMS's prestigious Clarence Leroy Meisinger Award and currently serves on the AMS Council as well as numerous other national and international scientific committees.

 To read Jim Hurrell's curriculum vitae, click here.